Adopt a new family tradition...or else. |

 Poor kid who “saw Mommy kissing Santa Claus” – ew, how perverted.

-And filled all the stockings, then started to twerk turned with a jerk.
+And filled all the stockings, then

 And laying his finger aside of his nose